NEW YORK--(BUSINESS WIRE)--

-NEW YORK, NY / ACCESSWIRE / April 23, 2017 / Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Omega Protein Corp. ("Omega" or the "Company") (OME) of the May 1, 2017 deadline to seek the role of lead plaintiff in a federal securities class action lawsuit filed against the Company and certain officers.
+Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Citizens Financial Group, Inc. (“Citizens” or the “Company”) (CFG) of the June 26, 2017 deadline to seek the role of lead plaintiff in a federal securities class action lawsuit filed against the Company and certain officers.

-The lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of all those who purchased Omega stock or options between June 4, 2013 and March 1, 2017 (the "Class Period").
-The case, Malone v.
-Omega Protein Corporation et al, No. 17-cv-01596 was filed on March 2, 2017, and has been assigned to Judge P. Kevin Castel.
+The lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of all those who purchased Citizens securities between March 18, 2016 and March 29, 2017 (the “Class Period”).
+The case, Warner v.
+Citizens Financial Group, Inc. et al, No. 17-cv-03004 was filed on April 25, 2017.

 The court-appointed lead plaintiff is the investor with the largest financial interest in the relief sought by the class that is adequate and typical of class members who directs and oversees the litigation on behalf of the putative class.
 Any member of the putative class may move the Court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.
 Your ability to share in any recovery is not affected by the decision of whether or not to serve as a lead plaintiff.